juanpabloaj/juanpabloaj.github.com/index.md

 ---
 layout: home
-title : JuanPabloAJ
+title: JuanPabloAJ
 ---

-Hola, me llamo Juan Pablo.
-Mi trabajo se centra en desarrollo de software, especialmente con Python, Go y Elixir.
+Hello, my name is Juan Pablo.
+My work focuses on software development, especially with Python, Go, and Elixir.

-En este sitio comparto mis experiencias relacionadas con programación, en la sección blog he publicado algunos posts del tema y en la sección wiki tengo apuntes generales.
+On this site, I share my experiences related to programming.
+In the blog section, I have published some posts on the topic, and in the wiki section, I have general notes.